Size aside, there's quite a difference, media executives say.

 For sure, the economics of cable is certainly a financially viable one, said Kinsey Wilson, senior vice president of National Public Radio.
 "A bundled world is always more lucrative because you have control of a distribution outlet," he said.

-CNN launched an application for the iPad Video on Tuesday, which lets users watch live video on the device, but only during breaking-news events.
+CNN launched an application for the iPad on Tuesday, which lets users watch live video on the device, but only during breaking-news events.

 Wilson, a longtime newsman, compared the obstacles facing TV companies in the internet age to the recent tidal wave that has upended the newspaper industry.